Have you heard of a Montessori phonics box for the Korean alphabet?

 Tips for teaching Korean hangul alphabet with Montessori phonics boxes

-- Introduce each sound through with a Montessori 3-period lesson; focus on the sound rather than the letter name
+- Introduce each sound through a Montessori 3-period lesson; focus on the sound rather than the letter name

 - Teach 1, 2, or 3 sounds at a time, depending on child’s comfort level.
 You may want to take out a few objects at a time and separate it into a tray so that your child isn’t overwhelmed or distracted by the objects in other boxes.